openjs-foundation/cross-project-council/proposals/stage-2/CPC_CHARTER/CPC-CHARTER.md

 ## Section 8.
 Board Representation

-There are 3 Board seats earmarked for representation from the _$FOUNDATION_ projects.
+There are 3 Board seats earmarked for representation from the OpenJS Foundation projects.
 The first of these board seats is filled by the CPC Director as outlined in Section 7 on [Elections][] and is always in place.